 Student applicant privacy notice

-Data relating to applicants is handled by the University of Surrey, usually within the Student Marketing, Student Recruitment, International Student Recruitment and Admissions teams.
+Data relating to applicants is handled by the University of Surrey, usually within the Academic Registry, Student Marketing, Student Recruitment, International Student Recruitment and Admissions teams.

 The University is registered as a data controller with the Information Commissioner’s Office (our notification number is Z6346945) and we are committed to ensuring that the personal data we process is handled in accordance with data protection legislation.

 We have a named Data Protection Officer, Suzie Mereweather, who can be contacted via firstname.lastname@example.org.

 We will use the details you provide during the application process (made directly to us or via UCAS or your employer when applying for a degree apprenticeship, together with:

 - Any supporting documents requested as part of the admissions process.

 - Any additional details provided by any referee.